Scott-Borecki/scott-borecki/README.md

 🙋‍♂️ he/him <br />

 🤓 Passion for back-end engineering and problem-solving with over 10 years of project management and consulting experience in geotechnical engineering.
-Highly motivated and detailed-oriented self-learner who thrives on living at the intersection of the technical and creative. <br /> <br />
+Highly motivated and detailed-oriented self-learner who thrives on living at the intersection of the technical and creative. <br />

 🎸 Producer and audio engineer at [Oven Fresh Sounds](https://www.ovenfreshsounds.com/)